goatshriek/stumpless/docs/test.md

 exactly this purpose.

-Stumpless uses the [Google Test](https://github.com/google/googletest) library to create its unit tests.
-The rest of this document will walk through the specifics of writiting and running tests for Stumpless, but if you have questions about Google Test itself we recommend checking out the project's own [guides](https://google.github.io/googletest/).
+Stumpless uses the [Google Test](https://github.com/google/googletest) library as the framework for most of its unit tests.
+The rest of this document will walk through the specifics of writing and running tests for Stumpless, but if you have questions about Google Test itself we recommend checking out the project's own [guides](https://google.github.io/googletest/).